CAD97/fmod-rs/crates/fmod-rs/src/core/README.md

  This is an expensive to process effect, so FMOD supports GPU acceleration to offload the processing to the graphics card.
 This greatly reduces the overhead of the effect to being almost negligible.
 GPU acceleration is supported on Xbox One and PS4 platforms.

- Convolution reverb can be created with [`System::create_dspByType`](System::create_dspByType "Create a DSP object given a built in type index.") with [`DspType_CONVOLUTIONREVERB`](DspType_CONVOLUTIONREVERB "") and added to a ChannelGroup with [`ChannelControl::add_dsp`](ChannelControl::add_dsp "Adds a DSP unit to the specified index in the DSP chain.").
+ Convolution reverb can be created with [`System::create_dspByType`](System::create_dspByType "Create a DSP object given a built in type index.") with [`DspType::ConvolutionReverb`](DspType::ConvolutionReverb "") and added to a ChannelGroup with [`ChannelControl::add_dsp`](ChannelControl::add_dsp "Adds a DSP unit to the specified index in the DSP chain.").
 It is recommended to only implement 1 or a limited number of these effects and place them on a sub-mix/group bus (a ChannelGroup), and not per channel.

  ### Virtual 3D Reverb System